iivanoo/covid-apps-observer/data/data_au/reports/resources/au.gov.health.covidsafe___1.12.0/report.md

 > Happy to do my bit to help out with covid management.
 Having said that my battery usage has gone through the roof since last update.
 COVIDSafe is at the top of my battery use list by a country mile.
 Hopefully the update I have done this morning will fix.<br> :date: __2020-09-26 00:03:57__

-> It's probably great but my poor old Android's battery can't handle the strain from running Bluetooth and keeps on switching it off.
-And, yes, I've checked all the phone settings.
-Sorry Federal Government.
-I can't help.
-Now uninstalled.
-UPDATE...
-New phone, now works quietly in the background.<br> :date: __2020-09-25 21:50:32__

-> Stops itself at times but makes user feel they are 'doing the right thing'<br> :date: __2020-09-21 14:51:03__

-> Nearby places Google calendar apps+maps<br> :date: __2020-09-19 18:22:11__

-> Had no troubles, works ok from day1 of release.
-Now i find out the phone app had battery optimization enabled which prevents app from running correctly.
-Uninstalled + reloaded as i thought app was the issue.
-Then used PC and Google to locate how to ensure no optimization on the app.
-I only turn bluetooth on when i leave home.
-So no battery issues.<br> :date: __2020-09-06 14:33:07__

 #### 3-star reviews